msteffan/fundamentals/00_wdi_fundamentals/01_nitrous.md

 You should now be taken to your "box"'s IDE, or Integrated Development Environment.
 In essence, this is the environment that we'll be using to interact with this computer.
-This screen features a text editor (think Notepad, TextEdit, Sublime Text), a command line interface (more on this soon).
+This screen features a text editor (think Notepad, TextEdit, Sublime Text), a command line interface (more on this soon) and a chat window if you have collaborators on this machine.
 These are the tools that we will use to create files, write programs, and run programs.

 Once you've got your Nitrous box set up, you're ready to start tackling this course!